tmax818/flat/README.md

 - So, my forks are out of date...Surprise!
 - So...I am rethinking my approach.

-- I want to have a collection of terms of sorts...
+- I want to have a collection of terms of sorts...I like the idea of having notes in my fork.